The unipotent mixing conjecture: Introduction

 for $q_1,q_2$ two primes distinct from $q$.
 This is an immediate consequence of the invariance of $H_{q,b}$ under multiplicative shifts that we have already observed:

-By the measure classification theorem, any such joining is {\em algebraic} and is a convex combination of the full product measure $\mu_{\rmG}\otimes\mu_{\rmG}$ and Haar measures $\mu_{\rmG}$ supported along diagonal $\rmG$-orbits in the product.
+By the measure classification theorem, any such joining is a convex combination of {\em algebraic} measures which in the present situation are either the (image of the) Haar measure on the full product space or the Haar measure along diagonal $\rmG$-orbits in the product.
 We will have to exclude the latter possibility.
 This will follow -- in a rather subtle way -- from what we have already proved.
 Testing the measure against a carefully selected test function $\vphi = f_1 \otimes f_2$, where both $f_1$ and $f_2$ are suitable vectors in a certain CM automorphic representation (which satisfies the Ramanujan conjecture), we show that the corresponding Weyl sum would have a \emph{positive} limit if the measure were not the full product measure.

 \begin{remark} This principle of using measure rigidity to bootstrap the evaluation of Weyl sums for a small portion of the spectrum to full a equidistribution statement has occured in the past notably in \cite{ELMV} (for the Siegel Eisenstein series for $\SL_3$).
 This principle is likely to be used again in higher rank situations in connection to functoriality: for instance we hope that the results of this paper will be useful for equidistribution problems associated with ${\rm GSp}_4$ (on using Saito-Kurokawa lifts). \end{remark}